-Moving on Wright got married his first wife called Deborah.
-The now estranged couples first met at a bus stop and began dating until marriage.
+Moving on Wright got married to his first wife called Deborah.
+The now-estranged couples first met at a bus stop and began dating until marriage.

-Their marriage was blessed with 4 kids They include Brett, Stacey, Bobbi and Coco.
+Their marriage was blessed with four children.
+They include Brett, Stacey, Bobbi and Coco.
 Wright and Deborah later got separated after he cheated on her with a waitress and BBC researcher.

 The football legend is currently married to his second wife Nancy and they both have two daughters named Lola and Roxanne.

-The couples have been through a lot including surviving an armed robbery by a gang which held Nancy at knifepoint in their home.
+The couple has been through a lot, including surviving an armed robbery by a gang that held Nancy at knifepoint in their home.